Cycle space: Topology

-It can be defined in graph theoretic terms by choosing an arbitrary orientation of the graph, and defining an integral cycle of a graph $G$ to be an assignment of integers to the edges of $G$ (an element of the free abelian group over the edges) with the property that, at each vertex, the sum of the numbers assigned to incoming edges equals the sum of the numbers assigned to outgoing edges.
+It can be defined in graph-theoretic terms by choosing an arbitrary orientation of the graph, and defining an integral cycle of a graph $G$ to be an assignment of integers to the edges of $G$ (an element of the free abelian group over the edges) with the property that, at each vertex, the sum of the numbers assigned to incoming edges equals the sum of the numbers assigned to outgoing edges.

-A member of $H_1(G,\Z)$ or of $H_1(G,\Z_k)$ (the cycle space modulo $k$) with the additional property that all of the numbers assigned to the edges are nonzero is called a nowhere-zero flow or a nowhere-zero $k$-flow.
+A member of $H_1(G,\Z)$ or of $H_1(G,\Z_k)$ (the cycle space modulo $k$) with the additional property that all of the numbers assigned to the edges are nonzero is called a nowhere-zero flow or a nowhere-zero $k$-flow respectively.

 Circuit rank

 As a vector space, the dimension of the cycle space of a graph with $n$ vertices, $m$ edges, and $c$ connected components is $m-n+c$.
 This number can be interpreted topologically as the first Betti number of the graph.
 In graph theory, it is known as the circuit rank, cyclomatic number, or nullity of the graph.

 Combining this formula for the rank with the fact that the cycle space is a vector space over the two-element field shows that the total number of elements in the cycle space is exactly $2^{m-n+c}$.